scheinerman/Permutations.jl/README.md

  4  1  3  2  6  5
 ```

-The evaulation of a `Permutation` on a particular element is performed
+The evaluation of a `Permutation` on a particular element is performed
 using square bracket notation:
 ```julia
 julia> p[2]